Steering Committee

 Jonathan B. Singer

-Pata Suyemoto (Chair)
+Pata Suyemoto (Chair of LEAC)

 Dr. Pata Suyemoto is a feminist scholar, writer, educator, curriculum developer, equity trainer, mental health activist, jewelry designer, and avid bicyclist.
 She earned her doctorate from the University of Pennsylvania, focusing her research on anti-racist education and issues of race and racism.
 Dr. Suyemoto is the training director for the National Asian ...
 Read more